Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Review

-In an observational study, the randomization assumption (\ref{eqn: randomization assumption}) is often assumed after adjusting for covariates using matching or subclassification (\citealp{rosenbaum2002observational}).
-The above notations cover a wide range of randomized experiments and observational studies.
+The randomization assumption (\ref{eqn: randomization assumption}) is also widely considered in design-based observational studies after adjusting for confounders using matching or stratification (\citealp{rosenbaum2002observational, rosenbaum2020design, zubizarreta2014matching}).
+The above setup covers a wide range of randomized experiments and observational studies.
 When $I=1$, the study is called a completely randomized experiment.
-For $I\geq 2$, the study is a general stratified or blocked randomized experiment or observational study.
+For $I\geq 2$, the study is a general stratified/blocked randomized experiment or observational study.
 When $n_{i}=2$ for all $i$, the study is a paired randomized experiment or pair-matched observational study.
 When $m_{i}=1$ and $n_{i}=n\geq 3$ for all $i$, the study is a randomized experiment or observational study with multiple controls.
 When $m_{i}=1$ for all $i$ while $n_{i}$ may vary with $i$, the study is a randomized experiment or observational study with variable controls.
-When $\min\{m_{i}, n_{i}-m_{i}\}=1$ for all $i$, the study is a finely stratified experiment (\citealp{fogarty2018mitigating}) or an observational study with full matching (\citealp{rosenbaum1991characterization, hansen2004full}).
-See \citet{imbens2015causal} and \citet{rosenbaum2002observational, rosenbaum2010design} for detailed introductions and definitions of various types of randomized experiments/trials and observational studies.
+When $\min\{m_{i}, n_{i}-m_{i}\}=1$ for all $i$, the study is a finely stratified experiment (\citealp{fogarty2018mitigating}) or an observational study with full matching (\citealp{hansen2004full}).
+See \citet{imbens2015causal} and \citet{rosenbaum2002observational, rosenbaum2020design} for detailed introductions to various study designs in randomized experiments and design-based observational studies.

+\begin{Remark} Following the arguments in Chapter 3 of \citet{rosenbaum2002observational}, equation (\ref{eqn: randomization assumption}) also holds in matched or stratified observational studies assuming (i) exact matching/stratification on measured confounders, (ii) no unmeasured confounding, and (iii) independence across matched sets or stratum.
+Then, under the above assumptions, randomization tests based on equation (\ref{eqn: randomization assumption}) can be similarly conducted in matched/stratified observational studies as in randomized experiments (\citealp{rosenbaum2002observational, zubizarreta2014matching, fogarty2016discrete}).
+In some studies, however, the randomization assumption (i.e., equation (\ref{eqn: randomization assumption})) can be violated due to either inexact matching/stratification on measured confounders or the existence of unmeasured confounders.
+Therefore, researchers often first conduct a randomization test using equation (\ref{eqn: randomization assumption}) as a working assumption, and then conduct a sensitivity analysis to assess sensitivity of the aforementioned randomization test to violation of equation (\ref{eqn: randomization assumption}) (\citealp{rosenbaum2002observational, zubizarreta2014matching, fogarty2017randomization, zhao2019sensitivityvalue}). \end{Remark}